CALIPSO-project/SPINacc/README.md

 needed using config[11] in MLacc.def.
 * Task 2 prepares the data for the ML training in task 3 which is saved in the ‘dirdef’ folder (config[7]=1).
-* Task 3 performs the ML training based on the data prepared by task 2.
+* Task 3 performs the ML training based on the data prepared by task 2 and write the state variables into a template of a restart file of ORCHIDEE.
 * Task 4 visualizes the performance of the ML in task 3, Two kinds of evaluations are designed: (1) the evaluation for global pixels (config[15]=0) which is designed for the use by developers; (2) the leave-one-cross-validation (LOOCV) for